Sanket-Raone/Movies-Recommender-System/README.md

-   A Streamlit Application based site which can Recommend the Movies Based on Your Search & Content of the Movies.
+   A Streamlit Application based site which can Recommend the Movies Based on Your Search & Contents of the Movies.